-While it isn’t a hard-and-fast rule, many Europeans tend to dress is dark and neutral colors.
-Of course you’ll see plenty of color so don’t feel like you need dress like you’re are a funeral — but when in doubt, choose neutral colors.
+While it isn’t a hard-and-fast rule, many Europeans tend to dress in dark and neutral colors.
+Of course, you’ll see plenty of colors so don’t feel like you need to dress like you’re at a funeral — but when in doubt, choose neutral colors.

 Easy On The Makeup

-I was always amazed at the amazing eyewear that the Parisian were sporting — And they almost always wore designer frames.
+I was always amazed at the eyewear that Parisians were sporting — And they almost always wore designer frames.
 Thick 70s-style frames are a classic choice.
 I love my Warby Parker sunglasses if you’re looking for something stylish and affordable.

 Never Sweats or Running Shoes

-In Paris I never saw Parisians wearing sweats and running shoes in public unless they were actually exercising.
-It was only the tourists who ever wore them around.
+In Paris, I never saw Parisians wearing sweats and running shoes in public — unless they were actually exercising.
+It was only the tourists who wore them around.
 Just don’t do it.

 Where To Find Fashion Inspiration

 I’ve found that the best way to see European style is by browsing popular European fashion retailers.
 Below are a few high-end and budget retailers that I’ve used for fashion inspiration.